 In this set of materials, teaching rhythm in music has been broken down as though you were teaching the alphabet.
 Symbols of music are introduced with hands on activities, movable pieces, allowing for a free flow of ideas and exploration before they can even write.
-Through the use of these materials the children will be able to read, write, and play notes and rhythms with the same ease as they do when using language.
+Using these materials, the children will be able to read, write, and play notes and rhythms with the same ease as they do when using language.

-These primary lesson may be used for individual children or small groups.
+These primary lessons may be used for individual children or small groups.
 They introduce activities for:

 - Steady beat in 4/4 time